We offer affordable professional development workshops for creatives and arts administrators.

 High Low Listening Room, 3301 Washington in Grand Center

 Whether you’re thinking about forming a limited liability company or already have one, find out if this business structure really is for you.
-Business Attorney Rene Morency will cover all the basics, including how to establish and run an LLC, operating agreements, when you can be held personally liable and how LLCs are taxed.
+Attorney Brian Sabin, Capes Sokol law firm, will cover all the basics, including how to establish and run an LLC, operating agreements, when you can be held personally liable and how LLCs are taxed.
 Twenty-minute consultations with lawyer-accountant teams will follow.

 Register Now